4 Strategies for Improving HCAHPS Scores

 The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) is a standardized survey developed by the Centers for Medicare & Medicaid Service (CMS) that is sent to patients after they have been discharged from a hospital.
 The HCAHPS Scores are determined by survey measures of patient satisfaction with their hospital experience, asking questions about doctor and nurse communication, the hospital environment, whether the patient would recommend the facility, and more.

 Not only are HCAHPS scores publicly available through the Hospital Compare database, impacting public perception of the facility, but Medicare reimbursements are also tied to the patient satisfaction portion of the survey, making HCAHPS scores an important financial priority for hospitals, as well.

-Because of the impact these scores carry, hospitals with below-average HCAHPS results may want to use the following strategies to improve patient satisfaction and boost their scores.
+Because of the impact these scores carry, hospitals with below-average HCAHPS results may want to use the following strategies for improving patient satisfaction and boosting their scores.

 The HCAHPS survey is made up of 27 questions and addresses a wide range of areas, including everything from how well nurses listened to how quiet the room was at night.
 Because there are many varied aspects of the survey, hospitals are often most successful at raising scores when they address one area at a time.

 For instance, one HCAHPS survey question reads, “During this hospital stay, how often did nurses listen carefully to you?”
 To improve scores in this area, hospitals may want to implement a policy that nurses should sit—instead of stand—at the patient’s bedside.
 Studies, including one in the Patient Experience Journal, have shown that patients perceive nurses as spending more time at the bedside when sitting, and this, in turn, often increases patient satisfaction scores.
 The organization can focus on this objective for one or two quarters, assess its impact, then move on to another area of concern.